Coat of arms of Malaysia: Federated Malay States and Malayan Union

+Motto: Dipelihara Allah in Jawi Malay script.

 Federation of Malaya

-The founding of the Federation of Malaya in 1948 led to a revision of the arms.
+The founding of the Federation of Malaya in 1948 led to a revision of the arms, which was officially proclaimed and adopted on 12 May 1952.
 Among the changes were a more complete representation the 11 states of the federation on the shield (where new partitions containing insignias of the additional states added over and beside the original FMS colours), the replacement of the eastern crown with a yellow crescent and an 11-pointed federal star (symbols representing the 11 states that were derived from the flag of the Federation of Malaya).
 The original Jawi motto was also replaced with "Unity is Strength" in both English and Jawi Malay.

 At the point of adoption, the shield was composed of the following elements: